 24/7 cybersecurity coverage is no longer optional.
 It’s a necessity.

-By the end of 2021, ransomware is expected to hit an organization every 11 seconds, and Public Safety Answer Points (PSAPs) and Computer Aided Dispatch (CAD) systems continue to be popular targets for cyber attackers.
+By the end of 2021, ransomware is expected to hit an organization every 11 seconds, and Public Safety Access Points (PSAPs) and Computer Aided Dispatch (CAD) systems continue to be popular targets for cyber attackers.
 Besides the potential costs of the ransom if an agency or government entity decides to pay it, the expense of containing and remediating an attack while ensuring that mission-critical systems stay online can run into millions of dollars.

 Leaving an adversary free to plant seeds for hours, days, or weeks makes it infinitely harder to contain and remove threats.
 The adversary knows they have limited time to do as much damage as possible, as in the case of ransomware, or to set back doors, as in the case of data exfiltration.
 You have the best chance of recovery if you can investigate and respond within minutes, so a solution that provides 24/7 coverage is crucial.